paulgalow/paulgalow.com/src/pages/2023-09-10-playback-audio-video-streams-older-devices/index.md

 ## Introducing racoder

-[racoder](https://github.com/paulgalow/racoder) is a lightweight Node.js web server that leverages the powerful [FFmpeg](https://ffmpeg.org/) library to transcode internet radio and video streams into HTTP MP3 streams.
+[racoder](https://github.com/paulgalow/racoder) is a lightweight Node.js web server that leverages the powerful [FFmpeg](https://ffmpeg.org/) to transcode internet radio and video streams into HTTP MP3 streams.
 It supports a variety of input stream formats, including HLS, MPEG-DASH, and RTMP – essentially, anything that FFmpeg can handle.

 One of the key design considerations for racoder is efficiency.
 It only transcodes and consumes bandwidth when a consumer is actively using it.
 The server runs in a Docker container with just 256 MB of RAM and has minimal CPU usage.
 It's ideal for small, private deployments.
 It's not ideal for scale: each incoming request spawns a separate FFmpeg instance, consuming approximately an additional 20 MB of RAM and some network bandwidth per active stream.